the-technat/banana/docs/03_core_addons.md

 helm repo add argo https://argoproj.github.io/argo-helm helm upgrade -i argocd argo/argo-cd -n argocd --create-namespace -f argocd-default-values.yaml
 ```

-Note: this will add some objects that onboard all other apps from Git.
-They require some reconcilation loops but that's fine as we do this in the next section.

 For now you can connect to Argo CD using the following command: